hasharray/hasharray/_tutorials/javascript/tracking-outbound-forms-and-links-with-google-analytics.md

 "outboundLinkTracker" which deal with automatic form and link tracking respectivly.

-To enable the "autotrack" plugin we just need to push a `require` onto the tracker stack with the plugin name.
+To enable the autotrack plugin we just need to push a `require` call onto the tracker queue with the plugin name.

 ```html
 <script type="text/javascript">